Taiwan says TSMC investment 'historic moment' for US ties

 Trump recently ratcheted up the pressure on TSMC and other chip manufacturers by publicly mulling the introduction of 25 per cent, or higher, tariffs on all chips made outside the US.

-Speaking on Thursday, Lai said the government was not pressured by Washington "during TSMC's US investment process".
+Lai said on Thursday the government was not pressured by Washington "during TSMC's US investment process".

 Wei said TSMC's expansion was driven by growing demand from US clients and it would not affect the company's investments in Taiwan.